Helpful early childhood resources for parents, families and caregivers, ECAC meeting notes, and early childhood research.

 This document is available for families, child care providers, early childhood organizations, pediatricians, doulas, birth workers, and etc. to print.
 The version available here is a low-quality for electronic use only.
 For a print-ready, high file that can be printed please contact us at ecacbaltimorecity@gmail.com

-View MilestonesThe coalition meetings quarterly in March, June, September, and December.
+View MilestonesThe coalition meets quarterly in March, June, September, and December.
 Below you can read the meeting minutes.
 Minutes are approved during the proceeding coalition meeting and uploaded to the website after approval.

 ECAC quarterly meetings are virtual and open to the public.
 If you are interested in attending the next meeting, email us at ecacbaltimorecity@gmail.com to obtain the meeting link.